 Recipe Overview

 Why you’ll love it: Use your air fryer to make the tastiest meatballs.
-Air fryer meatballs brown nicely without messing up your stove, or having to flip them constantly.
+Air fryer meatballs brown nicely without messing up your stove, or having to constantly flip them.
 They turn out juicy and tender.
 You can even air fry frozen meatballs without thawing them first!

 How long it takes: 15 minutes to prep, 12 to 15 minutes to air fry